Architecture

 the label templates.

-The engine never imports a specific host.
-Instead, the host’s runnable scripts
+The engine never imports a specific host’s config modules directly (see issue #112).

-why the documentation build mocks those three module names (see docs/conf.py).
+is involved — and is why the documentation build mocks the three module names as

 Table classes